ni/niveristand-custom-device-handbook/docs/classic/Planning_The_Custom_Device.md

 ### Pages

-*Pages* are VIs that System Explorer displays in the configuration pane subpanel.
+For the definition of pages and the different kinds of page (Initialization VI, Main Page, default page, and extra page), refer to [Pages](../Key_Concepts.md#pages).

 *Subpanels* are LabVIEW front pane containers that allow a VI to display the front panel of another VI.
 For more information, refer to the *LabVIEW Help* topic [Container Controls and Indicators](https://www.ni.com/docs/en-US/bundle/labview/page/lvconcepts/container_controls_and_indicators.html).

 When you click an item in the configuration tree, a page displays in the Subpanel.
-Pages run on the host computer.
-They define the appearance and configuration experience of the custom device.

 The [niveristand-custom-device-wizard](https://github.com/ni/niveristand-custom-device-wizard/releases) creates two configuration VIs by default.
 1. Initialization VI - A simple VI that does not populate in the Subpanel.